-Johanna Mannergren Selimovic is a Senior Researcher at the Swedish Institute of International Affairs.
+Johanna Mannergren Selimovic is associate professor of Peace and Development Research.
 Her research concerns peacebuilding with a special interest in transitional justice, reconciliation processes, politics of memory, and gender politics.

 She is currently engaged in several research projects that investigate memory politics in transitions from war to peace; the cultural heritage of war; and divided cities, urban violence and peacebuilding.
 For these projects she conducts fieldwork in Bosnia-Herzegovina and Jerusalem.

-She has published her research in high-ranking international journals such as Political Psychology, Security Dialogue, International Journal of Transitional Justice and Third World Quarterly.
-She has also contributed chapters to several edited volumes.
+Johanna Mannergren Selimovic has published her research in high-ranking international journals such as Political Psychology, Security Dialogue, International Journal of Transitional Justice and Third World Quarterly, and has contributed chapters to several edited volumes.
+She regularly participates in Swedish media with articles and as an expert commentator.

 Areas of expertise